 I bought the iPhone 3GS for several reasons, but the most important features were the camera and video as a blogger needs to be able to share his or her life with the world quickly and easily.
 The overall speed of he iPhone 3GS is much faster than the previous version (3G), but I do not think that is going to come into play until a later date when 3rd party apps can really tie into that speed.

-If you are on a 1st gen iPhone and are ready to upgrade…this is the phone for you.
+If you are on a 1st gen iPhone and are ready to upgrade, says the expert at iPhone repair San Diego.
+This is the phone for you.
 If you have another member of the family that wants an iPhone and you can pass down your 3G for the new 3GS…this is the phone for you.
 If you have a 3G and are eligible for upgrade…the decision is not as clear.
 You will have to weigh out the features vs. benefit to your cell phone use to figure out if lengthening your upgrade and contract for another 2 years is worth it.
 If you are going to have to pay 400 dollars or more and you already have a 3G…I would probably wait…